 Read hay statistics and data about the Goulburn and Murray Valley regions.

-- It has been reported there may be canola and wheaten silage being made and coming into the market at $200/t on farm.
+- It has been reported there is canola and wheaten silage being made and coming into the market at $200/t on farm.

 This report has been commissioned by Dairy Australia to provide an independent and timely assessment of grain and hay markets in each dairying region.
 It should be remembered that actual prices may vary for quality or other reasons.
 Whilst all reasonable steps have been taken to ensure the accuracy of the information contained in this report, to the fullest extent permitted by Australian law Dairy Australia disclaims all liability for any inadvertent errors and for any losses or damages stemming from reliance upon its content.
 Dairy Australia recommends that all persons seek independent advice and, where appropriate, advice from a qualified adviser, before making any decisions about changes to business strategy.